sticklight-io/declarai/docs/docs/index.md

 - **Contextual Prompts through Docstrings:** - Use function docstrings to provide contextual information to LLMs, enhancing their understanding of the task at hand and improving their performance.

-- **Automated LLM Task Execution:** - Feeding prompts to the LLM, collecting and processing responses is seamlessly automated, reducing boilerplate and focusing on core application logic.
+- **Automated LLM Task Execution:** - Abstracts away the exeuction code, allowing you to focus on the business logic.

 This approach enhances code readability, maintainability, and predictability